docker/docs/desktop/mac/troubleshoot.md

 ### How do I get Docker Desktop support?

-If you have subscribed to a Pro and Team account, please raise a ticket through [Docker Desktop support](https://hub.docker.com/support/desktop/){:target="_blank" rel="noopener" class="_"}.
+If you have a paid Docker subscription, please raise a ticket through [Docker Desktop support](https://hub.docker.com/support/desktop/){:target="_blank" rel="noopener" class="_"}.

 Docker Community users can get support through our Github repos for-win and for-mac, where we respond on a best-effort basis.

 ### What support can I get?

-If you are a Pro or a Team user, you can request for support on the following types of issues:
+If you have a paid Docker subscription, you can request for support on the following types of issues:

 * Desktop upgrade issues
 * Desktop installation issues